AnnaVargova/AutomationShield_wiki/HeatShield.md

 Note that the total cost of the above components and thus of the entire HeatShield is no more than $5 excluding labor and postage.

 ## PCB
 The printed circuit board has been designed in the Freeware version of the [DIPTrace](https://diptrace.com/) CAD software.
-The PCB is two-layer and fits within the customary 100 x 100 mm limit of most board manufacturers.
+The PCB is two-layer and fits within the customary 100x100mm limit of most board manufacturers.
 The DIPTrace PCB layout can be downloaded from [here](https://github.com/richardsalini/HeatShield/files/1968264/HeatShield_PCB.zip), while the ready-to-manufacture Gerber files are available from [here](https://github.com/richardsalini/HeatShield/files/1968257/HeatShield_Gerber.zip).

 ![pcb](https://user-images.githubusercontent.com/38358320/39538111-fd3f2502-4e3b-11e8-8d28-1c011d404a38.png)
 ![pcb2](https://user-images.githubusercontent.com/38358320/39538175-3adf2240-4e3c-11e8-878c-773351e0a618.png)